anea-11/infra-provisioning/README.md

 ```

 Important: `backend.region` always remains `eu-central-1` because that's where the bucket itself is deployed!

-After setting `backend.key`, run `terraform init` to let terraform know with which state file it needs to work with.
-To work with `eu-west-1` resources, use `-var-file=config-eu-west-1` with `terraform plan/apply` commands.
-To work with `eu-central-1` resources, use `-var-file=config-eu-central-1` with `terraform plan/apply` commands.

 Important: always run `terraform init` after making changes to the `backend.key` value!

 ### Connect kubectl to EKS cluster